inductiva/inductiva/docs-sources/how-it-works/machines/shared-dedicated-resources.md

 To illustrate the performance of running simulations on resources using the Inductiva API, we will run [SWASH](https://inductiva.ai/guides/swash) Simulator on `c2-standard-30` Google Cloud Platform (GCP) machines as an example.
+To keep costs down, we will use a preemptible [Spot Machine](spot-machines.md).

 ```python
 import inductiva